johnykosmos/advent_of_code/readme.md

 # Advent of Code

 This repository contains my solutions for adventofcode.com.
-I am stillan software engineering apprentice, so the code is messy indeed.
+I am still an software engineering apprentice, so the code is messy indeed.